 More Aqua Yoga Video Tutorials:

 If you liked this aqua yoga Warrior II tutorial, sign up for my free Aqua Yoga Pose Database.
-It has more than a dozen aqua yoga videos including Warrior III, Goddess pose, and floating meditation to add to your practice.
+It has more than twenty aqua yoga videos including Warrior III, Goddess pose, and floating meditation to add to your practice.

 If you want to practice Warrior II as part a full practice sequence instead of just a single posture, buy my Wall and Steps Sequence which has Warrior II as part of Sun Salutations.